todar/VBA-Boilerplate/README.md

 End Function
 ```

+### Naming Conventions

+Function names and parameters should be **descripitive** and can be long if needed. **Use action word**s.

+### Comments

 Above the function should be a simple description of what the function does.

-Function names and parameters should be **descripitive** and can be long if needed. **Use action word**s.

 Just inside the function is where I will put important details.
 This could be author, library references, notes, Ect.
 I've styled this to be similar to [JSDoc documentation](https://devdocs.io/jsdoc/).

+Notes should be clear and full sentences.
+Explain anything that doesn't immediatly make sence from the code.

+### Design

 Functions should be as small as possible designed to resusable.
 This means they should be very readable.

-Notes should be clear and full sentences.
-Explain anything that doesn't immediatly make sence from the code.
+Declarations should be made where the variables are needed.
+Notice `Dim Index as Long` is declared right before the loop.
+This makes it easier to read, debug, and refactor if need be.

 ## Arrays